 With our custom-built function, ImportJSON, you can easily scrape and extract data from Twitter.
 There are so many insights you can get from one of the most used social media in the world.

-In this tutorial, we’ll explain how you can scrape useful data in a glimpse of an eye without having to worry to write complex code.
+In this guide, we’ll explain how you can scrape useful data in a glimpse of an eye without having to worry to write complex code.
 It will be as easy as using a regular Excel function!

 One of the most common data we want to scrape from Twitter are the metrics associated with a list of profiles, like the number of followers.
 The only thing you need is a list of Twitter user profiles you want to retrieve data from, and our formula will take care of the rest.